jake-pauls/playr/README.md

 ### Environment Configuration

 1. Create a `.env` file in the `/client` directory
-2. In the `.env` file add the followign variables
+2. In the `.env` file add the following variables

 ```
+SKIP_PREFLIGHT_CHECK=true   # Resolves some issues with eslint 7.11.0 in CRA
 HEADLESS=                   # 'true' or 'false', indicates whether UI tests should be run in a browser
 ```

 ## Server